Bliights/Tetris-AI/README.md

 ## TO DO

+1. Priority
    - AI
-- Make the home menu
+   - best score saving
+   - improve piece random generation and fix the colors
+2. If time
+   - improve Design